 National Night Out

 In August of each year, neighborhoods throughout Nampa are invited to join forces with thousands of communities nationwide for the Annual "National Night Out" crime and drug prevention event.
-(For 2020, due to COVID19, the event has been cancelled.)

 National Night Out is sponsored by the National Association of Town Watch (NATW) and co-sponsored locally by the Nampa Police Department.
 This event covers over 9,700 communities from all 50 states, U.S. territories, Canadian cities and U.S. military bases around the world.
 Over 33 million people are expected to participate in "America's Night Out Against Crime" in August.
 Nampa Police Department has won national awards for it's level of participation in this program.